tshelburne/leonidas-sinatra/README.md

     add_app_state_builder Buidlers::AristocraticStateBuilder

 ## Usage

-### Javascript

-First, create at least one handler for commands in your system (I'm going to use Coffeescript, because it's so nice):

-    Handler = require "leonidas/commands/handler" # require() is provided by this library

-    class PeasantHitHandler extends Handler # gives you automatic testing by command name

-      constructor: (@peasants)->
-        @name = "peasant-hit" # this will be tested against by #handles - for more customized conditions, override handles

-      run: (command)->
-        peasantName = command.data.peasantName
-        ... find peasant in @peasants by peasantName peasant.status = "humbled"

-      rollback: (command)->
-        peasantName = command.data.peasantName
-        ... find peasant in @peasants by peasantName peasant.status = "blissful"

-Then, create a client for your app.
-This requires at minimum a client id and app name, but to work with the Ruby extension it will also need an appType for automatic server-error reconciliation:

-    Client = require "leonidas/client"
-    var client = new Client("clientId", "Kingdom-Zamunda-asdfqwer", "PeasantSubjugationApp")

-Now you can create a Commander (I would suggest using the default configuration, unless you need custom functionality in the nitty gritty):

-    peasants = ... # list of patients

-    Commander = require "leonidas/commander"
-    var supremeRuler = Commander.default(client, [ new PeasantHitHandler(peasants) ], "http://mydomain.com/my/sync/url")

-With the commander you can start and stop syncing and issue commands to your heart's content:

-    supremeRuler.startSync() # not the funniest line... oh well supremeRuler.issueCommand("peasant-hit", { peasantName: "Semmi" })

-This will automatically be handled and synced with your server, most importantly so that you will know if any ruthless rulers from other clients have been hitting your peasants.

-### Ruby

-As always, the server side is a bit more complicated.

 First, you should create at least one command handler.
 Note that the handler will have the logic necessary to persist your changes - the mechanism for running commands is agnostic, so all persistence options are supported: